SichangHe/sichanghe.github.io/src/notes/research/photo_crypto_auth.md

 problem:

-- what about photo without signature?
+- ~~what about photo without signature?~~don't care

+steps:

+1. What in photo from C2PA camera?
+1. Post-processing on social media site preserve signature?
+1. Extract info from posts' text

 ## literature